evad37/rater/README.md

 - Version 2: Not yet written, but will likely be similar for the end user.

 ## Repository structure
 - `index.js` is the main entry point, written in ES5.
-This is published to [User:Evad37/rater.js](https://en.wikipedia.org/wiki/User:Evad37/rater.js)
+This is published to [User:Evad37/rater.js](https://en.wikipedia.org/wiki/User:Evad37/rater.js) (when deploying), or  [User:Evad37/rater/sandbox.js](https://en.wikipedia.org/wiki/User:Evad37/rater/sandbox.js) (for sandbox testing of changes).
-- `index-sandbox.js` is the equivalent entry point for the sandbox version of the script, also written in ES5.
-This is published to  [User:Evad37/rater/sandbox.js](https://en.wikipedia.org/wiki/User:Evad37/rater/sandbox.js)
 - `rater-src\` contains the main source code for the app, split into modules, which may be written in ES6.
 Code here can assume that the ResourceLoader modules specified in the above files have been loaded and that the DOM is ready.
    - `App.js` is the entry point
    - Related code should be placed in the same module.